 CMCI Modeling Access Grants

 The Modeling Access Grant Program enables faculty to produce preliminary biomedical models for competitive external proposals using support from the Center for Modeling Complex Interactions (CMCI) Collaboratorium.
-This program is intended for faculty who have modeling needs outside of their expertise and would like to add a modeling component to a proposal to be submitted within the next year.
-The access grant will provide dedicated time with Collaboratorium personnel for developing models and preparing the modeling aspects of a grant proposal.
-If desired, CMCI can also prepare the budget for the modeling aspect of the proposal and hire and supervise postdoctoral personnel in the Collaboratorium to carry out the work on funded proposals.
+This program is intended for faculty with modeling needs outside of their own area of expertise who would like to develop a modeling component to a research project and who intend to submit a proposal within the next year.
+The objective is to substantially strengthen the work by adding the modeling dimension.
+The access grant will provide dedicated time with Collaboratorium personnel for developing models, preparing the modeling aspects of a grant proposal, and potentially write a manuscript.

 Other Funding Opportunities: